 Once a painkiller enters the body, it overrides how the brain manages the release of dopamine.
 Dopamine is a natural chemical produced by the brain to make the body feel good.
 Painkillers release huge amounts of dopamine all at once.
 This depletes the brain’s stores of dopamine but also provides a “rush.”

 Abusing painkillers, again and again, causes big changes in the brain.
 It is these changes that result in physical dependency and addiction.
 Painkiller addiction trains the brain to believe that drugs are necessary to feel good.
-As use of the painkiller continues, the brain becomes tolerant of the drug’s effects.
+As the use of the painkiller continues, the brain becomes tolerant of the drug’s effects.
 This forces the person to take more and more drugs to reach the same “high.”
 Eventually, the brain cannot manage the flow of dopamine without the painkiller.

 This combination of dependence and tolerance is why painkiller addicts must take large quantities of pills simply to feel normal.
-If you or a loved one are suffering from addiction, our painkiller rehab center can help you today.
+If you or a loved one are suffering from addiction, our Florida painkiller rehab center can help you today.
 Call to get help now

 People who abuse painkillers demonstrate easily readable signs.
 Although all painkillers produce side effects, people who abuse painkillers suffer worse side effects.
 In fact, the more a person uses a painkiller, the harder it is to quit.